jacobtcraven/325GroupProject4/README.md

 __Validate URL contains http or https__: Checks that the supplied URLs contain http:// or https://.

+## Tests 5-8

+To run the tests, use the following command in the terminal:
+    ```
+    python3 run.py --test
+    ```

+This command will execute a series of tests to validate:
+- **URL Format**: Checks if all URLs contain the correct 'http://' or 'https://' protocol.
+- **URL Accessibility**: Ensures each URL is accessible and returns a status code of 200, indicating successful HTTP requests.
+- **Title Extraction**: Verifies that the title is properly extracted from the HTML content of each URL.
+- **Content Extraction**: Tests the functionality of HTML content extraction, ensuring that the content is non-empty and correctly processed.

+These tests help identify any issues before the application processes large amounts of data or interacts with external APIs, thus preserving API usage limits and ensuring data accuracy.
 ------------------------------------------------------------------------------------------------------------

 ### Other important information